[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 Anyway, here, 오다 “to come” is a verb, so you add -는 데다가 to make 오는 데다가 “snowing, and moreover.”

-By the way, Korean people express this kind of incessant bad situation in a four-character idiom.
+By the way, Koreans express this kind of incessant bad situation in a four-character idiom.

 Do you remember that?

-In English, it is “misfortunes never come along.”
+In English, it is “misfortunes never come alone.”

 It was 설상가상 “to make matters worse.”
 So, you can also say